viserion-999/Custom_ROC_Curve/README.md

 Any other format will not be accepted.
 Then choose options using the check boxes for your uploaded csv(header,seperators etc).
-You can see the uploaded csv above. (head or entire dataframe) ROC Curve for the uploaded test vs predicted will appear in this box here.
+You can see the uploaded csv above. (head or entire dataframe) ROC Curve for the uploaded test vs predicted will appear in the box in the app.
 ROC Curve dynamically changes as you adjust/correct/change your csv file.

 SPECIALITY: